 Receiving a breast cancer diagnosis in January 2000 was a terrifying déjà vu for 38-year-old Joann Harkins.

 She had watched her mother die from the disease at age 43 and feared she would suffer the same fate.
-But her fears gave way to hope when she arrived at
+But her fears gave way to hope when she arrived at MD Anderson.

 Harkins found herself under the care of Robert C. Bast, M.D., vice president for Translational Research and professor of Experimental Therapeutics, and advance practice nurse Mary Hernandez.
 They launched a strategic attack against Harkins’ condition: stage 3B inflammatory breast cancer with lymph node involvement.

 Harkins learned that hers is the deadliest type of breast cancer, with a survival rate of only 15% with standard treatment.
 She quickly entered a research protocol treatment that increased her survival rate to 45%.